ckuijjer/taiwaneserecipes.com/spicy-sour-soup/index.md

 1. Add the tofu slices
 1. Add vinegar
 1. Bring to boil and put a lot of white peper and some soysauce
 1. Boil until everything is soft
 1. Beat the eggs and stir it in the soup and turn off the fire
+1. yumyum...